dbt-labs/docs.getdbt.com/website/blog/2022-07-19-migrating-from-stored-procs.md

 ### Improved Uptime

-Before migrating the dbt, the team was spending 6 - 8 hours per day on pipeline refreshes, making their investment in their data warehouse essentially worthless during that downtime.
+Before migrating to dbt, the team was spending 6 - 8 hours per day on pipeline refreshes, making their investment in their data warehouse essentially worthless during that downtime.
 After migration, their uptime increased from 65% to 99.9%.
 This also has a drastic impact on data consumers’ confidence in the underlying pipelines.

 ### Tackling New Use Cases
 The team was able to support new mission-critical use cases, such as real time data reporting using a modeling technique called [lambda views](https://docs.getdbt.com/blog/how-to-create-near-real-time-models-with-just-dbt-sql#what-are-lambda-views).
 This simply wouldn’t have been possible had the team continued using the same techniques they had historically.